Bandwidth/examples/ruby/README.md

 # Bandwidth Ruby

-Example projects written in Ruby using Bandwidth's APIs.
+Example projects written in Ruby using Bandwidth's APIs and SDKs.